-To estimate the size of the resident portion (in kilobytes) when you allocate operating-system shared memory, take the following steps.
-The result provides an estimate that slightly exceeds the actual memory used for the resident portion.
+You can use formulas to estimate the size of the resident portion (in kilobytes) of shared memory when you allocate operating-system shared memory.

+The result of your calculations is an estimate that slightly exceeds the actual memory used for the resident portion of shared memory.